robinkarlberg/transfer.zip-blog-ng/_posts/2025-04-08-best-ftp-clients.md

 Need to send a file *without* setting up a server or FTP client?

-👉 [Transfer.zip](https://transfer.zip) is a free, secure way to stream large files peer-to-peer via your browser—no setup, no size limits, and no storage involved.
+👉 [Transfer.zip](https://transfer.zip) is a free, secure way to stream large files peer-to-peer via your browser - no setup, no size limits, and no storage involved.

 Perfect for quick transfers when FTP feels like too much.